starburstdata/metabase-driver/README.md

 ## Testing Driver
 Once you have built all required resources with the `make build` command, run `make test`.
 This command builds your local driver changes and then starts Starburst driver tests.

+## Releasing Driver
+To create a release from the `main` branch, head to actions and create a new release workflow.
+Enter in the correct semantic version, and submit the release.
+This will create a new tag and release with the provided version, as well as promote the CHANGELOG.md and upload the `.jar` binary for clients to consume.

 ## References
 * [Developer's Guide](https://www.metabase.com/docs/latest/developers-guide/start.html)
 * [Developer's Environment Guide](https://www.metabase.com/docs/latest/developers-guide/devenv.html)